-What to Include in a Commercial Lease Termination Letter to Landlord
+What to Include in a Business Lease Termination Letter

 Even if you have a comfortable relationship with your landlord, a lease is a legal, binding document, and if you don’t plan to renew, it’s your responsibility to write a commercial lease termination letter to your landlord.